Lewisburg 5, Central Mountain 0

-MILL HALL — Mikayla Long finished with three goals for the Green Dragons.
-Caroline Blakeslee scored and assisted on a goal in the game as well.
+MILL HALL — Mikayla Long finished with three goals for the Green Dragons, while Caroline Blakeslee scored and assisted on a goal.

-Lewisburg (10-5, 6-2) wins its seventh consecutive game and will finish the season with two games at home starting with Central Columbia this Monday.
+Lewisburg (10-5, 6-2) won its seventh consecutive game and will finish the season with two games at home, starting with Central Columbia on Monday.

-Kiahna Jones had four saves for the Wildcats as they drop to 0-12-1 on the year.
+Kiahna Jones had four saves for the Wildcats, who dropped to 0-12-1.

 Lewisburg 5, Central Mountain 0